 Cons: This volume is the first in its new series and thus has to make sacrifices in order to make introductions.
 This causes the story to lag and become a little boring in places.

-I thought this story was going to go down the very typical route that AI stories always go down: a conflict starts between people who treat robots like humans and those who treat them like machines.
+I thought Descender Vol. 1: Tin Stars was going to go down the very typical route that AI stories always go down: a conflict starts between people who treat robots like humans and those who treat them like machines.
 I was happily surprised to see that this story mostly avoids this overused plotline and ends up developing something entirely new.
 It is the start to what is shaping up to be an extremely interesting world with a variety of enjoyable characters.
 Overall I thought it was an alright read that will hopefully lead into something even better.
 This collection shares a similar theme to Isaac Asimov’s works, Frank Herbert’s Dune, and even the Mass Effect video games so if you enjoyed any of those then you will enjoy this.